Primary research interests:

 - Local and global topological complexity measures of

-transversal ReLU neural network functions (with E.
+generic, transversal ReLU neural network functions (with E.

 Grigsby, M. Masden).